-Parliament is held to have a range of roles within our political system:-
+The functions of the UK Parliament means it has a range of roles within our political system:-

 - Is its legislation clear and capable of being implemented in practice?
 Will it have the desired effect?
 Does it harm particular groups unfairly?